maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Milestone 3

 1. Finish STACK 2 importer: ensure all fields are imported correctly by the question importer.
-2. Implement additional reporting as determined above.
+2. Consider what additional custom STACK reporting we need.
 3. **DONE** Make STACK respect all Moodle behaviours.
  1. **DONE** Deferred feedback
  2. **DONE** Interactive